 We appreciate any donation, whether it be a scholarship for a participant, or a donation towards the programming expenses.
 Your donation is tax deductible and will be greatly appreciated.

 Our mission statement speaks to this holy ground that welcomes all of God’s People and that we are a “big tent” ministry – all are accepted.
 Our ministry is not limited to one denomination, one service agency, or one educational institution.
-It does not seek to define who God’s People are, but embraces all that enter our gates.
+It doesn’t seek to define who God’s People are, but embraces all that enter our gates.
 This fund will annually share its gifts with worthwhile programs and ministries, both programs that BRCC sponsors and those sponsored by others.

 Susie Frances Whitener was a college instructor who left an estate gift to BRCC and loved coming to her family’s annual reunion at the Blowing Rock Conference Center.
 The Society recognizes gifts and pledges of $10,000 or more and places the received gifts into BRCC’s Endowment Fund.